240 subs · 49,760 to live tourneySub

 The records have to mean something.

 Codeseum is a public ladder.
 A public ladder only works if every name on it is honest.
-Tape, replay, and signed findings keep the result attached to real work.
+Tape, replay, and signed peer reviews keep the result attached to real work.

 Tape required